VenomHare/smartmail-frontend/README.md

 1. It should have dynamically resizable, mobile, tablet and desktop display for mail
 2. It should have a chat box to chat with ai
 3. It should options to perform operations with mail (basically export mail)
+4. Chat Box and Mail Preview will be the most important and used.

 **Chat Box**
 - Chat box will chats from ai and user
+- Chat box must be already open.
 - It will be rate limited (3 chats to free users daily)
 - Chats will be inqueue as well